pysmo.tools.iccs

 Both share common processing steps, and are used to create a corresponding

 stack.
-As they are completely reproducable, they only exist for the lifetime
+As they are completely reproducible, they only exist for the lifetime

 of the ICCS instance that contains the input